Scale-invariant phase transition of disordered bosons in one dimension

 For ideal system with $W/t=0$, the spectra and low-energy phases of Hamiltonian~\eqref{eq:hamiltonian} have been investigated by a variety of approaches.
 Using linear spin-wave theory, Ref.~\cite{Roscilde2017} identified $\alpha>3$ as a regime where main properties reproduce those observed in the $\alpha= \infty$ limit of finite-range interactions; $1 < \alpha < 3$ as an intermediate regime with the $XY$ phase characterized by a continuously varying dynamical exponent $z = (\alpha -1)/2$ (it governs the $k \rightarrow 0$ limit of the dispersion relation); and $\alpha < 1$ as a long-range regime with dispersionless excitations and properties similar to the infinite-range $\alpha = 0$ case in the thermodynamic limit.
 In this harmonic approach, $\alpha=3$ is the boundary between the intermediate and short-range regimes.
 Using a bosonization approach supplemented by an RG analysis, Ref.~\cite{maghrebi_gong_gorshkov_2017} predicts that power-law couplings are relevant in the RG sense for $\alpha < 3 - 1/(2K)$, with $K>1$ to be determined numerically for each given $\alpha$.
 In the following, we study the ground-state superfluid phases and phase transitions of Eq.~\eqref{eq:hamiltonian} for $\alpha>2$ using large scale path-integral quantum Monte-Carlo simulations based on the Worm algorithm \cite{prokof1998exact}.
 Without loss of generality, we focus on the particle density $\rho=1/2$.

 We start our analysis by first characterizing the bosonic liquid in the absence of disorder ($W/t=0$).
 Figure \ref{fig:1}(a) shows the dispersion relation $E(k)$ vs $k$ for three values of $\alpha=2.5,\, 3.0,$ and $3.2$ where $k$ is the quasi-momentum.
 It was deduced numerically from spectral peaks after analytic continuation of the imaginary-frequency dynamic structure factor \cite{prokofev_ac_2013, prokofev_ac_2017}.
 The chosen values of $\alpha$ correspond to values in the expected intermediate ($\alpha=2.5$), boundary ($\alpha=3.0$) and short-range ($\alpha=3.2$) limits of the spin-wave analysis, respectively.
 The dispersion relation is non-linear in $k$ for $\alpha =2.5$ (dots) and the data can be fit well by $E(k)\sim k^{z_*}$, with $z_* \simeq 0.74$, in good agreement with the $z = 0.75$ prediction of spin-wave analysis (continuous black line).
-In the short-range regime, instead, the dispersion relation is consistent with the linear law and a small negative quadratic contribution.
-[Given restricted range of available $k$ values, $\alpha =3.0$ (squares) and $3.2$ (triangles) results can be also fitted to the $E(k)\sim k^{z_*}$ law with exponents $z_* \simeq 0.82$ and $z_* \simeq 0.88$, respectively.]
+In the short-range regime, instead, the dispersion relation is consistent with the linear law and a small negative quadratic contribution, also in agreement with literature.
+We checked that $E(k)$ for different system sizes agree with each other for the same values of $k$.
+[The dispersion relation in the superfluid phase for $\alpha = 2.5$ in the presence of disorder is sub-linear, as presented in the Supplemental Material~\cite{Note1}.]